 What would you do if your ERP implementation went over-budget?
-What if it caused an operational disruption?
+What if it caused a significant operational disruption?
 You would have to react quickly and deduce the reasons for failure.
-Once you get your project back on track, you’d have to make up for lost time.
+When you finally get your project back on track, you’d have to make up for lost time.

 This scenario is probably making your stomach churn.
 No one wants to waste time and money.
 That’s why many organizations take a proactive approach to risk mitigation.
-They develop a risk management plan before selecting ERP software.
-They also assess their project plan to ensure it has the right activities and right level of detail, and they perform continual assessments throughout their project.
+In other words, they develop a risk management plan before selecting ERP software.
+They also assess their project plan to ensure it has the right activities and right level of detail.
+In addition, they perform continual assessments throughout their project.

 Why Assess Your ERP Implementation?

 - You’ll have a comprehensive view of your project activities, performance and risks.

 - You can detect errors early and proactively prevent errors.

 1. Conduct Stage Gate Reviews